calebmpeterson/META-x-legacy/README.md

 ## Building

 From the command line `cd` to the root `META-xel` project directory and `build-release`.

+#### Pre-requisites
-The script may need to be updated to point to the latest installed .NET runtime on your system.
+* The script may need to be updated to point to the latest installed .NET runtime on your system.
+* `NuGet` is assumed to be on the `PATH`

 The binaries can be found in `bin/Release/`.

 ## Installing

-After the application builds `install` a shortcut to the Windows&trade; `Startup` directory to start META-xel on startup.
+After the application builds `install` a shortcut to the Windows&trade; Start Menu `Startup` directory to start META-xel on startup.

 ## Uninstalling

-Run `uninstall`.
+Run `uninstall` or just delete the shortcut added to the Start Menu's `Startup` directory.

 ## Customizing the Available Commands